 And don’t think they need a lot of money to get started.
-Modern technology makes it easy for you and your kids to set up a balanced portfolio and make regular, automatic contributions — even if they only invest some “spare change”, it will grow exponentially over the years.
+Modern technology makes it easy for you and your kids to set up a balanced portfolio and make regular, automatic contributions.

 Start your child’s investment journey the right way